vekatze/neut/book/src/statements.md

 }
 ```

-You have to explicitly use the stamement `nominal` for forward references.
+You have to use the statement `nominal` explicitly for forward references.

 ## `inline`

 `inline` defines an inline function.
-It should look like the below:
+It should look like the following:

 ```neut
 inline foo(x: int, y: int): int {